-We base our definition of faculty on the joint statement on librarians, adding to it the proviso that participation in the processes of teaching and research must be professional in nature (a student conducting student-level research would not qualify).
+We base our definition of faculty on the joint Statement on Faculty Status of College and University Librarians, adding to it the proviso that participation in the processes of teaching and research must be professional in nature (therefore, for example, a student conducting student-level research would not qualify).
 The definition clearly includes individuals appointed as teachers, whether full or part time, on or off the tenure track.
-But a number of vexed areas still exist, prominent among them graduate-student employees, postdoctoral fellows, and administrators.
+But a number of difficult-to-classify appointment types still exist, prominent among them graduate-student employees, postdoctoral fellows, and administrators.

-The terms and conditions of graduate-student employment vary widely, from staffing a desk to working in a laboratory to designing and teaching one or more courses independently, and several factors play into a determination of which graduate-student employees qualify as faculty: status as a "participant in the processes of teaching and research," independent exercise of professional judgment, and activity that is not conducted primarily for the graduate student's own edification.
+The terms and conditions of graduate-student employment vary widely, from staffing a desk to working in a laboratory to designing and teaching one or more courses independently, and several factors play into a determination of which graduate-student employees qualify as faculty: status as a "participant in the processes of teaching and research," independent exercise of professional judgment, and activity that is not conducted primarily for the graduate student's own education.
 Employment consisting of nonacademic tasks does not meet this standard; nor does activity, even if in support of teaching or research, that does not require professional judgment-for example, enrolling subjects in clinical trials or making photocopies for a course packet.
 Nor does work that is academic but not independent in nature: tutoring undergraduates, grading papers or tests in courses taught primarily by someone else, running discussion sections, and doing lab work requiring skill and judgment in a research project designed and run by someone else.
-Engagement in teaching and research activities that do require professional judgment may still not qualify the graduate student as a contingent faculty member if the primary purpose of those activities is to educate the student; for example, independently teaching a limited number of courses or receiving financial support (commonly termed a "fellowship") from the university to conduct research toward a degree.
+Engagement in teaching and research activities that do require professional judgment may still not qualify the graduate student as a contingent faculty member if the primary purpose of those activities is to educate the studentfor example, independently teaching a limited number of courses or receiving financial support (commonly termed a "fellowship") from the university to conduct research toward a degree.
 Individuals engaged in these activities may have a claim to representation in institutional governance as students or staff members, but those claims do not fall under the purview of this report.
-At the other end of the spectrum, as Contingent Appointments and the Academic Profession describes it, is "the person who teaches independently, perhaps for many years, but in a probationary appointment, while he or she completes a dissertation."
-The statement clearly identifies such persons as faculty: "To the extent that a person functions in [this] group, undertaking independent teaching activities that are similar in nature to those of regular faculty, the term 'contingent faculty' should apply."
-By extension, it would also apply to the analogous group among research-oriented graduate employees: those who secure funding either from the university or from an outside granting agency to conduct research independently while also providing essential work for a lab.
+At the other end of the spectrum, as Contingent

+Appointments and the Academic Profession describes it, is "the person who teaches independently, perhaps for many years, but not in a probationary appointment, while he or she completes a dissertation."
+The statement clearly identifies such persons as faculty: "To the extent that a person functions in [this] group, undertaking independent teaching activities that are similar in nature to those of regular faculty, the term 'contingent faculty' should apply."10 By extension, it would also apply to the analogous group among research-oriented graduate-student employees: those who secure funding either from the university or from an outside granting agency to conduct research independently while at the same time providing essential work for a lab.